Menu

 Most credible insurance providers in the UK tend to add a “personal” touch to their life insurance policy offers to convince potential customers to choose them over the competition.

-Some providers, like Vitality, opt for things like the Points Reward Scheme, where customers can earn points for making healthy lifestyle choices.
+Some providers, like Vitality, opt for things like the Points Reward Scheme, where customers can earn points for healthy lifestyle choices.
 The points can then be exchanged for discounts and freebies.

 While it certainly has less marketing potential than Vitality’s points scheme, the benefits of choosing AXA are much more practical and can greatly help your beneficiaries.

-Remember that the added benefits of your life insurance policy should be merely an afterthought – there are more important factors to consider first.
 However, if you want to maximise the value of your life insurance, looking out for practical benefits for your surviving loved ones is more worthwhile than reward schemes.

 If you’re considering getting life insurance, now is a great time to get a free, no-obligation quote.
 Don’t wait until it’s too late – get covered today.